qin-zzz/qin-zzz.github.io/index.md

 </p>

 <p>
-  Currently, I am particularly intrigued by the convergence of machine learning with domains like economics and cybersecurity.
+  Currently, I am particularly intrigued by the convergence of machine learning with domains like economics and security.
 </p>